 So first lets open El Paso Sheriff Blotter website in Google Chrome browser, click on Excavator icon and then on “Start Excavator” button.

-You will see application opened and in few second site will be loaded to the application.
-Once its done, we can start to work with it.
+You should see the application opened and in few seconds website will be loaded to the application.
+Once it’s done, we can start to work with it.

 First, take a look at the CSS Selector option on top of right side of the application.
-There you can turn on and off classes, ids and attributes.
-Property will not be used in CSS pathing if its turned off.
-Usually we have classes turned on as it gives good results in most cases, but sometimes you may want to turn it off.
-On this page we can see that each table row has classes like .even and .odd.
-So if we will use classes in CSS selectors, we cannot select all table rows with single “Find” command, we will need to get through .even and .odd rows separately.
-But it also means you will need to duplicate main logic block twice.
-Its not good way to do.
-To avoid it we can turn Off classes for CSS selectors and we will be able to select all table rows with a single “Find” command.
+There you can turn on and off classes, ids, and attributes.
+The property shall not be used in CSS pathing if it’s turned off.
+Usually, we have classes turned on as it gives good results in most cases, but sometimes you may want to turn it off.
+On this page, we can see that each table row has classes like .even and .odd.
+So if we use classes in CSS selectors, we cannot select all table rows with a single “Find” command.
+We have to get through .even and .odd rows separately.
+However, it also means you need to duplicate main logic block twice.
+It’s not a good way to do.
+To avoid it we can turn Off classes for CSS selectors, and we can select all table rows with a single “Find” command.

 Let’s copy & paste URL from “Walk” command to “Add to links” command.
-And finally change “Walk” command mode to “links”.
+Then finally change “Walk” command mode to “links”.

-Now lets click on the first (or any other) cell in first row of the table with data.
-You will see that you selected only cell, but not whole row.
-Its true, very often you cannot select row by simply clicking on it, as cells overlay row entirely.
-To solve this problem and select row you can use “Select Parent” icon to select parent of cell, which is row.
-So lets click on it and you will see that you have now whole row selected.
+Now let’s click on the first (or any other) cell in the first row of the table with data.
+You can see that you selected the cell only, but not the whole row.
+Its true, very often you cannot select a row by just clicking on it, as cells overlay row entirely.
+To solve this problem and select row you can use the “Select Parent” icon to select the parent of a cell, which is a row.
+So let’s click on it, and you see that you have now the whole row selected.

-If you move mouse over “Find” command now, you will see that it selects all rows in the table.
-You also will see that “Find” command has “Parse” block inside.
-Since we are not going to parse content in the row and instead we will walk into each cell get data separately, we need to delete “Parse” command from “Find” block by clicking on delete icon.
+If you move the mouse over “Find” command now, you see that it selects all rows in the table.
+You also can see that “Find” command has “Parse” block inside.
+Since we are not going to parse content in the row and instead we are planning to walk into each cell to get data separately, we need to delete “Parse” command from “Find” block by clicking on delete icon.

-Then we need to select option for “Object” command.
-Since we need to create new object, we have to select “New” and then give name for our object: “incident”.
+Then we need to select an option for “Object” command.
+Since we need to create a new object, we have to select “New” and then give the name for our object: “incident”.

-We going to walk into each cell now and parse data for our data fields.
-First lets click on first cell inside the row we have selected.
-Now lets pull “Find” command.
+We are going to walk into each cell now and parse data for our data fields.
+First, let’s click on the first cell inside the row we have selected.
+Now let’s pull “Find” command.

-If you move mouse over this new “Find” command, you will see that first cell of each row is highlighted.
-It means we did it right way.
-You can see that there is “Parse” command in the “Find” block we just pulled.
-This command parse text information from the selected block, to preview data that will be extracted with “Parse” you can click on the “Preview” icon.
-After it you can preview extracted text for each selected block.
+If you move the mouse over this new “Find” command, you see that first cell of each row is highlighted.
+It means we did it the right way.
+You can see that there is a “Parse” command in the “Find” block we just pulled.
+This command parses text information from the selected block.
+To preview data that is extracted with “Parse” you can click on the “Preview” icon.
+After it, you can preview extracted text for each selected block.

-Seems like we extracted call number information properly, lets then put it to the data structure field.
-We can do it by pulling “Object” command, then selecting “Field set” option and specifying field name and object name.
+It seems like we extracted call number information correctly, lets then put it to the data structure field.
+We can do it by pulling “Object” command, then selecting “Fieldset” option and specifying field name and object name.

 Then we can fold this find block by clicking on “Fold” icon.

-Next cell has date and time data, lets extract them separately.
-Click on date.
+Next cell has date and time data, let’s extract them separately.
+Click on the date.